 Prior to working full-time at the Center, Catherine was the Design Education Specialist at the Central Park Conservancy, a freelance design educator with Cooper-Hewitt, National Design Museum, and taught as a full-time architect-in-residence at PS 84M from 1989 to 1994.
 She holds a Bachelor of Arts in Philosophy from Yale University, a Master of Architecture degree from Columbia University and is licensed for Elementary Education in New York State.

 Surya Vanka is a transdisciplinary designer who has worked at the leading edge of physical and digital experiences for twenty-five years.
-He is founder of Authentic Design, president of the Seattle Design Festival and chair of Interaction Week 2019.
+He is founder of Authentic Design, President Emeritus of Design in Public, and chair of Interaction Week 2019.
 Surya was director of user experience at Microsoft, a tenured professor of design at the University of Illinois at Urbana-Champaign and a fellow at the prestigious Center for Advanced Study.
 He is an author of books and the creator of a light weight design technique called Design Swarms that is quickly being adopted in business, non-profit and education worldwide.
 Surya has taught design on every continent but Antarctica.

 Debra Webb is the Director of Design in Public.
 Debra's creative career is rooted in a passion for the arts and a life-long commitment to social justice.
 She is a skilled cultural strategist and project manager with 25 years’ experience collaborating with leading and emerging artists, civic leaders and diverse communities to produce artwork, public engagement activities, and event-based programming that enrich and advance our communities.
 Webb holds an MFA in Arts Leadership from Seattle University and a BFA in Art History and Sculpture from the University of Colorado.
 Full bio